Introduction

 Research interest

 My research interest lies at the interface between evolutionary biology and mathematical models of population dynamics (mainly deterministic - PDEs).
-I believe that deterministic mathematical approaches are insightful to explain complex trait dynamics arising from the interplay of ecological and evolutive phenomena in large populations and I like to build and analyse models that shed new lights on evolutionary questions.
+I believe that mathematical modelling of biological phenomena leads to new and exciting problems that advance the field of PDE analysis.
+At the same time, I think that deterministic mathematical approaches are insightful to explain complex trait dynamics arising from the interplay of ecological and evolutive phenomena in large populations and I like to build and analyse models that shed new lights on evolutionary questions.

 Previous experience of a theoretical biology lab